No. 1 – Alice

 In running order Peggy weighs 1275kgs and is more than capable of hauling our heaviest trains.

 Peggy carries the Royal Blue livery of old Great Eastern Railway.
-She is owned by a group of members called the Peggy Owners Group (POGS for short).
-She is named after the mother-in-law of the principal member of the group who recalls seeing the station pilot at Liverpool Street Station fully lined in GER livery.
+She was owned by a group of members called the Peggy Owners Group (POGS for short) and is named after the mother-in-law of the principal member of the group who recalls seeing the station pilot at Liverpool Street Station fully lined in GER livery.
+Peggy is now a Society owned loco.

 Construction of 27 started before the war by G&S Light Engineering but was not completed until 1947 by Ernest Dove who purchased the frames from G&S. Dove sold the engine new in 1947 to William Botterill of Botterill Miniature Railways.
 It ran for a time on Margate pier, moving in about 1950 to the Cleethorpes Miniature Railway which was 10 1/4″ gauge at that time.